bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 await bucketClient.initialize();

-const { huddle } = bucketClient.getFeatures();
+const { isEnabled, track } = bucketClient.getFeature("huddle");

-if (huddle) {
+if (isEnabled) {
-  // show feature
+  // show feature.
+When retrieving `isEnabled` the client automatically
+  // sends a "check" event for the "huddle" feature which is shown in the
+  // Bucket UI.

+  // On usage, call `track` to let Bucket know that a user "used" the feature track();
 }

-// on feature usage, send an event using the same feature key
+// `track` just calls `bucketClient.track(<featureKey>)` to send an event using the same feature key
-// to get feature usage tracked automatically.
-// You can also use `track` to send any custom event. bucketClient.track("huddle");
+// You can also use `track` on the client directly to send any custom event. bucketClient.track("huddle");
 ```